-We are not in jeopardy of losing funding.
-Funding for the Ontario Municipal Commuter Cycling program is actually available until March 2021.
-We have a full construction season next year to complete one or more of the projects that were approved for this funding.
-Administration has been working with CN to try to move the multi-use trail crossing for the Vickers/Carrick corridor forward to construction.
-If an agreement is not in place in time, we huge grant provided by the province to build this bridge (\$850, 000).
+The other issues that is very concerning is that the Vickers/Carrick bridge has not moved forward.
+From what I understand there is a huge grant provided by the province to build this bridge (\$850, 000).
 If the bridge is not built and the money not used by 2020 I understand that money may be lost.
 Please see below for more information about the Carrick/Vickers project and why CN is not the issue here.
 The fact that the city and council would consider squandering such a huge sum of money is very disturbing to me.
 I also bike regularly and feel frustrated every day that there is not a safe north/south bike route connecting the downtown cores.
 This bridge would help this problem immensely and should be a top priority to get it built.